serg-io/infuse.host/docs/index.md

 		// Return the parsed template.
 		return loginTemplate;
 	}

+	get shadowRootMode() {
+		// Use an "open" shadow root.
+		return 'open';
 	}
+}

 // Define the custom element.
 window.customElements.define('login-form', LoginForm);
 ```

-When the custom element is added to the DOM, `Infuse.Host` uses the `template` property to obtain
+When the `<login-form>` custom element is used, `Infuse.Host` uses the `template` property to obtain
-the template that needs to be cloned and infused, the resulting fragment is added to the custom
+the template that needs to be cloned and infused.
+And, since `shadowRootMode` is set to `'open'`,
-element.
-When the custom element is removed from the DOM, memory allocated (during the infusion
+the resulting fragment is added to the custom element's Shadow DOM.
+When the element is removed from
-process) for the element, and any of its descendants, is cleared automatically, there's no need to
+the DOM, memory allocated for the element, and any of its descendants, is cleared automatically,
-call the `clear` function.
+there's no need to call the `clear` function.

 <section>